TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

    Return the value of the numeric capability corresponding to the terminfo capability name *capname* as an integer.
-Return the value ``-2`` if *capname* is not a numeric capability, or ``-1`` if it is canceled or absent from the terminal description.
+Return the value ``-2`` if *capname* is not a numeric capability, or ``-1`` if it is canceled or absent kutoka the terminal description.